-In this guide, we’ll be covering why creativity is very important for your success in life and business.
+In this guide, we’ll be discussing why creativity is important in life.

 - The definition of creativity

 - Why there is a need to be creative

 Let’s dive in!

 Creativity can be defined as the use of your mind, imagination, and experiences to create something new.
 The created item may be intangible or a physical object.